aiman-al-masoud/deixiscript/README.md

 - tell() and ask() do NOT have ANY side effects (like all other functions). tell() and ask() both return a brand new knowledge base object, because even ask() may produce updated versions of the deictic dictionary and add computed numbers to the world model.

-- at the basic level there is nothing but: entities, is-a-relations and has-relations.
-This is the "interface" through which Deixiscript communicates with the outside world, including JS.
+- at the most basic level there is nothing but: entities, is-a-relations and has-as-relations.
+This is the "interface" through which Deixiscript communicates with the outer world, including JS, which only uderstands has-as properties (not is-a ones because JS doesn't have multiple inheritance).

 - assignments are completely replaced by anaphora, also theme-rheme phrase style, also intermediate numerical computations.

-- anaphora work "as if" each entity got the current timestamp whenever it is mentioned.
+- anaphora work as if each entity got the current timestamp whenever it is mentioned.
 When function ask() is called from findAll() the deictic dict is NOT updated.